-- No UK stamp tax charges on trades
+No UK stamp tax charges on trades

 Unlike UK equities, shares in Guernsey companies can be traded through CREST without attracting UK stamp tax charges (as long as the company’s shares register is maintained outside the UK).

 Guernsey holding companies typically pay income tax at 0% and are not subject to capital gains tax.
 Generally, collective investment vehicles can also benefit from income tax exemption.
-Guernsey does not levy withholding tax on dividends and other distribution paid to companies or non-Guernsey resident persons and does not levy withholding tax on interest.
+Guernsey does not levy withholding tax on dividends and other distributions paid to companies or non-Guernsey resident persons and does not levy withholding tax on interest.
 There is no Guernsey stamp tax on share transfers/sales.

-- Subject to the UK Takeover Code
+Subject to the UK Takeover Code

-Guernsey companies listed in the UK are subject to the UK Takeover Code, so that investors can be assured that they receive the same level of protection that would have been afforded to them if investing in a UK company listed in the UK.
+Guernsey companies listed in the UK are subject to the UK Takeover Code, so that investors can be assured that they receive the same level of protection that would have been afforded to them if investing in a UK company listed in the UK

 Our listed funds practice in Guernsey